bernemax/ARO_Dunkelflaute_Europe/README.md

-# Quantification-of-Reliability-of-future-Energy-Systems-with-a-high-share-of-renewable-generation-under-extreme-weather-effects
+# Effects of climate induced uncertainties on the future Eruopean electricity system

 * The composition of the future EU elecricity energy system will change significantly in the next decades.
 * The stochastic nature of weather based energy sources will play a major role in a future renewable energy supply.
-* Goal of this work is to point a view on reliability and cost efficiency of Energy systems with a high share of renewable penetration under extreme weather effects.
+* Goal of this work is to point a view on reliability and cost efficiency of Energy systems with a high share of renewable penetration taking climate and weather conditions into account .
-* Therefore a system of 18 EU countries is examined.
+* Therefore a system of 24 EU countries is examined

 ## Actual Modelling framework
-- Unit commitment  (UC)
+- Adaptive Robust Optimization

 ## Future Modelling framework
-- Dispatch investment model
+- Generation and transmission expansion
-- UC-chance constrained or robut optimization
+- DC optimal power flow

 ## Reliability frameworks:
 - Loss of load hours (LOLH)